 ‘It appears that at least some Tjuparn people use the form tjalkakarri or tjalka-kati ‘come here’, which Bates (n.d.b) records as used by Thuradha, who identiﬁed himself as Partuwangka, and which Tindale records as a feature of his Tjalkatjarra group.

 A WDL informant said that tjuparn means ‘straight’, and derives from the expressiontjuparn wangka, ‘straight talk’, which would indicate that the speech variety being referred to is the people’s own, therefore in their eyes it is the proper, correct way to talk, therefore ‘straight talk’.’

 buy ampicillin UK online Tjupan Migration

 It appears that quite a number of people (200-250) identify as of Tjupan heritage.
 These people are spread between Wiluna, Laverton, Leonora, Kalgoorlie and other towns and stations.
 The Tjupan’s relationship with traditional country appears to have been unbroken although some people were relocted to missions and stations for some time during the early European settlement phase.

-can you take zithromax and drink alcohol State of the Language
+http://actiononaccess.org/?c=can-I-take-doxycycline-with-dairy-products State of the Language

 Tjupan is a highly endangered language with very few, if any, fluent speakers remaining.
 A handful of people speak the language with some fluency whilst a great many are recallers.
 A greater number have a limited understanding of language or identify as of Tjupan heritage and speak other languages.